gdejohn/procrastination/README.md

 ### Either

-[`Either`][either] is a container with exactly one element that can take on one of two possible values, labeled *left* and *right*, which may have different types.
-Like `Maybe`, it can be used to model failure, but it allows information to be attached to the failure case (e.g., an exception, or a string error message).
+[`Either`][either] is a container with exactly one element that can take on one of two possible values, labeled [`left`][left] and [`right`][right], which may have different types. `Either` can also be used to model failure, but unlike `Maybe.empty()`, it allows information to be attached to the failure case (e.g., an exception, or a string error message).
 In that sense, it is the data-structure analogue of Java's checked exceptions.
+The convention in this context is to fail on the left and succeed on the right (mnemonically, *right* is *correct*).

 ### Pair